 With that in mind, come up with a budget for the event.
 There are widely varying estimates for how much of your annual budget you should dedicate to a grand opening.
 So there’s no hard and fast rule here.
 What’s important is determining an amount and sticking to it.

 First, it’s good practice for future budgeting and spending.
 But more importantly, it will help you stick with a concise plan for the day.
 Obviously, you want to draw in as many people as possible, but that can’t come at the expense of other important business operations.
 The last thing you want to do is find yourself below water right off the bat.

-So consider what your estimated annual budget is for your first year and choose a percent that will go toward a grand opening.
+So consider what your estimated annual budget is for your first year and choose a percentage that will go toward a grand opening.
 For some businesses, this might be as much as 20/25%.
 Others might only feel comfortable spending 5%.

 And there are options for either.
-New businesses can choose to spend on more expensive advertising – radio or TV – or on cheaper options – flyers, Facebook, business cards.
-Similarly, additional expenditures for the day like product giveaways, food and beverages, or entertainment are entirely up to you.
+New businesses can choose to spend on more expensive advertising – radio or TV – or on cheaper options – flyers, Facebook, and business cards.
+Similarly, additional expenditures for the day like product giveaways, food, and beverages, or entertainment are entirely up to you.
 You can go all out or keep it small and relaxed.
 Just find the right fit for your business.